nforgeio/neonKUBE/Images/haproxy/README.md

-**DO NOT USE: Work in progress**

-HAProxy (Alpine) image that initializes itself with a mounted configuration file.
+Base HAProxy (Alpine) image that initializes itself with a mounted configuration file.

 # Image Tags

-The following image tags identify deprecated images which will be deleted sometime in the future.
+The following image tags identify archived images which will not be deleted but are not maintained.

 * `1.6.9`
 * `1.6.10`